Join for FREE

 [edit] Diet

-Eurasian Pygmy-Owls are hunting for small mammals, especially voles and small birds.
+Eurasian Pygmy Owls hunt for small mammals, especially voles, and small birds.
 They rely on surprise, sitting on a perch and waiting for their prey.
-They hunt tits and finches, but also woodpeckers or thrushes.
-Their prefered time is at dusk or dawn, but they also hunt at day and can be seen sometimes in the middle of the day, sitting on the top of a tree.
+They hunt tits and finches, but also woodpeckers and thrushes.

 [edit] Breeding

 Breeding season is from April to July.
-Eurasian Pygmy-Owls nest in natural holes or holes excavated by woodpeckers.
+Eurasian Pygmy Owls nest in natural holes or holes excavated by woodpeckers.
 They also accept nestboxes.
 Usually 4 to 7 eggs are laid which are incubated by the female while the male is hunting.
-The incubation takes about 30 days and after another 30 days the young are flegded.
+The incubation takes about 30 days and after another 30 days the young are fledged.
 They're fed for another month by their parents before they are chased out of the parents' territory.

 [edit] Vocalisation